SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ####### syntax

 Within the settings.json, settings that apply to all languages are toplevel keys.
-For each language, there may be one "\[<language-name>\]" toplevel key, which itself contains an object of settings for that language.
+For each language, there may be one "\[‹language-name›\]" toplevel key, which itself contains an object of settings for that language.
 ```
    "[typescript]": {
         "editor.defaultFormatter": "esbenp.prettier-vscode"